-You will be asked to lie down on the scanning bed whilst the camera takes pictures of your bones.
-This part of the examination will last 30 minutes.
+Once on the scanning bed you will be asked to lie still whilst a special camera takes pictures of your kidneys.
+The scan will take about 30 minutes.

 Is there anything I should tell the staff?

 Please telephone us on the number in the appointment letter if any of the below applies to you: